-Selection of student members of the Honor Council occurs each fall semester.
+Selection of student members of the Honor Council occurs each spring semester.
 Additional selection processes may occur in fall or spring semester to replace vacancies that have occurred on the Council.
 Advisory members (one member of the full-time faculty and one member of the administrative staff) are appointed by the Dean.

 The application, interview and selection process for student members of the Honor Council is governed by the Atkinson Student Affairs Committee.
 Students interested in serving on the Honor Council shall apply to be a member of the Honor Council.
 The criteria for selection of student members shall include the following:

 - a commitment to the philosophy of the Honor Code;

 - a demonstrated commitment to fairness and high standards of ethical and professional behavior; and

 - strong communication skills (verbal, written and listening).